 Figure 1.
-Curtains can be used to improve room acoustics.
+Curtains and other pieces of fabric can significantly improve room acoustics.

-4. Measures of sound

-This section deals with human perception of sound, different measures of sound, and how these relate to each other.

-4.1 Human sound perception and phon

-Even though the human ear is sensitive to all frequencies between 20 Hz and 20 kHz, the sensitivity varies with the frequency.
+4 Measures of sound This section deals with human perception of sound, different measures of sound, and how these relate to each other.
+4.1 Human sound perception and phon Even though the human ear is sensitive to all frequencies between 20 Hz and 20 kHz, the sensitivity varies with the frequency.
 Sounds of a specific power will thus be perceived as having different loudness at different frequencies.
 The loudness unit "phon" takes this sensitivity into account and, for example, a sinusoidal tone of 50 phons is perceived as equally loud at all frequencies.
 Figure 2 below shows equal-loudness curves.
 One line represents the sound level that must be used, in order for the sound to be perceived at the same volume for all frequencies.
 The different lines represent different phon values.

 Figure 2.
 Sound pressure levels needed at different frequencies in order to make a sound perceived as equally loud over all frequencies.
 The curves are originally from the ISO standard ISO 226:2003.
 It is evident from the curves that the sound level must be substantially higher at the lower frequencies in order to be perceived as equally loud as higher frequencies.
 This is because the human ear is less sensitive to lower frequencies.
 The minimum of the curves is placed around 2 - 5 kHz, meaning that this is the frequency range to which a human ear is most sensitive, and in which the ear can best decipher a conversation.
 It is also the frequency range of human speech.

-Listen to the 15 seconds long frequency sweep of a sinusoidal pure tone from 20 Hz to 20 kHz below.
-Note how certain parts are perceived as louder than others although all frequencies have the same power.
-Use headphones or external speakers to be able to hear as many frequencies as possible.

-4.2 Watts

-The unit of power, watt (W), is familiar from various electrical components, such as light bulbs, laptop chargers, and speakers.
+4.2 Watts The unit of power, watt (W), is familiar from various electrical components, such as light bulbs, laptop chargers, and speakers.
 The unit can, however, be used in different ways, and in audio terminology we come across varieties like instantaneous power, average power, RMS (root mean square) power, and peak power.
 An amplifier might be constructed to be able to deliver 300 W over a very short period of time, such as when a drum, explosion, or any other audio with a short and loud transient, will be heard.
 This means that the instantaneous power will increase really fast from very low to very high.
 The same amplifier might, however, only be rated for 50 W continuous use, since continuous use will produce a lot more heat, which impacts both the electrical components and the amplifier's performance.
 The human ear does not perceive a 10 W sound to be twice as loud as a 5 W sound.
 In fact, the sound power has to be 10 times higher (50 W) for the ear to perceive it to be twice as loud.
 This is where the decibel comes in.

-4.3 Decibels

-Because sound is perceived non-linearly, it is best measured and described using the non-linear unit decibel (dB).
+4.3 Decibels Because sound is perceived non-linearly, it is best measured and described using the non-linear unit decibel (dB).
 A doubling (measured in W) of the sound power equals to a 3 dB increase, and a doubling of the loudness equals a 10 dB increase.
 Figure 3 shows familiar sound sources and their power levels in dB.

-Figure 3: Sound levels in dB SPL from familiar audio sources.
+Figure 3.
+Approximate sound levels, in decibel, from familiar audio sources.